Finite-Time Error Bounds for Greedy-GQ: Introduction

 Different from existing studies on two timescale stochastic approximation algorithms, e.g., \cite{konda2004convergence,dalal2020tale,kaledin2020finite,gupta2019finite}, where the objective function is convex, and the updates are linear in the parameters, the objective function of the Greedy-GQ algorithm is non-convex, and is not always differentiable, and the updates of Greedy-GQ are non-linear.
 Therefore, convergence to global optimum cannot be guaranteed in general.
 In this paper, we focus on the convergence to stationary points, i.e., the convergence of gradient norm to zero.
 The two timescale update nature of the algorithm introduces bias in the gradient estimate, which makes the analysis significantly different from standard non-convex optimization analysis \cite{ghadimi2013stochastic} (one timescale with unbiased stochastic gradient).
 Since the updates are non-linear in the parameters, the approach in \cite{konda2004convergence,kaledin2020finite} that decouples the fast and slow timescale updates via a linear mapping is not directly applicable here.
-Furthermore, the global convergence of non-linear two timescale stochastic approximation established in \cite{mokkadem2006convergence,doan2020nonlinear} relies on the assumption that the algorithm converges to the global optimum, which however does not necessarily hold for the Greedy-GQ algorithm in this paper.
+Furthermore, the global convergence of non-linear two timescale stochastic approximation established in \cite{mokkadem2006convergence,doan2021nonlinear} relies on the assumption that the algorithm converges to the global optimum, which however does not necessarily hold for the Greedy-GQ algorithm in this paper.

 In this paper, we develop finite-time error bounds for both the i.i.d.\ setting and the Markovian setting.
 We develop novel analysis of the bias and the tracking error addressing the challenges from the Markovian noise and the two timescale structure.
-Our approach provides a general framework for analyzing RL algorithms with non-convex objective functions and two timescale updates.
+Our analysis implies the vanilla Greedy-GQ algorithm converges as fast as the existing invariant algorithms, without using a sample batch of size $\mathcal{O}(\epsilon^{-1})$.
+Our approach further provides a general framework for analyzing RL algorithms with non-convex objective functions and two timescale updates.